 In addition, they are beautiful in your garden.

-You can see my list of best herbs to grow and why on this post.
+You can see my list of the best herbs to grow and why.

-In the forefront is flowering chive and a beautiful mound of parsley in my landscape
+In the forefront are chives in bloom and a beautiful mound of parsley mixed in with my landscape.

-Basil, cilantro, parsley, dill, oregano, thyme are all staples in my garden.
-Each of these herbs are wonderful to have on hand for recipes.
+Basil, cilantro, parsley, dill, oregano, and thyme are all staples in my garden.
+Each of these herbs is wonderful to have on hand for recipes.
 I have this wonderful Basil Pesto Recipe that I shared in another post.

-So let’s get started with how to dry fresh herbs in order to have them available after the growing season.
+So let’s start with how to dry fresh herbs to have them available after the growing season.
 Purchased herbs are so expensive and don’t have the flavor of those you preserve yourself.

 - Gather your herbs at their peak.

-- Gather mid day when the sun has dried any moisture from plant.
+- Gather mid-day when the sun has dried any moisture from the plant.

 - Wash if necessary to remove any dirt or bugs.